-Safety:

-The primary safety endpoint is freedom from major adverse cardiac events (MACE) within 30 days following the index procedure.
-MACE is defined as the occurrence of cardiac death, MI or TVR.

-- Myocardial Infarction (MI) is defined as CK-MB level > 3 times the upper limit of lab normal (ULN) value with or without new pathologic Q wave 12 to 24 hours post procedure or at discharge (periprocedural MI) and by the Fourth Universal Definition of Myocardial Infarction beyond discharge (spontaneous MI) - Target Vessel Revascularization (TVR) is defined as revascularization at the target vessel (including the target lesion) after completion of the index procedure.
+Safety: The studys primary safety endpoint is freedom from major adverse cardiac events (MACE) within 30 days following the index procedure.
+MACE is defined as the occurrence of cardiac death, Myocardial Infarction (MI), or Target Vessel Revascularization (TVR). • Myocardial Infarction (MI) is defined as CK-MB level >3 times the upper limit of lab normal (ULN) value with or without new pathologic Q wave >=6 to 24 hours post-procedure (periprocedural MI), and by the Fourth Universal Definition of Myocardial Infarction beyond discharge (spontaneous MI). • Target Vessel Revascularization (TVR) is defined as revascularization of the target vessel (including the target lesion) after completion of the index procedure.
+Effectiveness: The studys primary effectiveness endpoint is procedural success defined as successful stent delivery with a final residual stenosis <50% (assessed by angiographic core laboratory) and freedom from in-hospital MACE.
+The study will be interpreted as a success if both the primary safety and primary effectiveness endpoints are met.

-Effectiveness:

-The primary effectiveness endpoint is the rate of procedural success defined as successful stent delivery with a residual stenosis <50% (angiographic core laboratory assessed) and freedom from in-hospital MACE.